epigen/mr.pareto/README.md

   * [Resources](#resources)
   * [CeMM Users](#cemm-users)

-# Motivation
-> _"Programming is about trying to make the future less painful.
-It’s about making things easier for our teammates."_ from _The Pragmatic Programmer_ by Andy Hunt & Dave Thomas

-Three key observations at the end of 2021 motivated me to start this project.
-  * Increased demand, but limited resources.
-    * The balance between data generators and data analysts is getting worse and communication suffers.
-    * There is no sustainable framework to preserve complex inventions and best practices.
-    * Established innovation methods (e.g., design thinking, fast prototyping, agile concepts,...) can not be leveraged.
-  * An increasing number of fields of relevance and interest, but not more time.
-    * Staying current in one field is getting harder.
-    * Getting into novel fields takes time and is risky.
-    * Method development is very competitive and takes a lot of time, hence it requires determination and focus.
-  * Reproducibility crisis and recent technological developments.
-    * Established analyses/approaches are often “reinvented”, leading to irreproducible results.
-    * Recent developments in workflow management enable a mindset shift towards software engineering best practices.
-    * Compounding effects of re-using established best practices become possible.

 # Modules
 > _"Is it functional, multifunctional, durable, well-fitted, simple, easy to maintain, and thoroughly tested?
 Does it provide added value, and doesn't cause unnecessary harm?
 Can it be simpler?
 Is it an innovation?"_ - Patagonia Design Principles